jameslintaylor/owners-manual/README.md

 - I do my best to be direct.
 However, being direct has the tendency to come off as curt and abrasive.
-I will always opt to make sure that the person I am talking to feels respected.
+I will always opt to make sure that the person I am talking to knows they are respected.

 - If I'm passionate about what I'm speaking about, I won't hide my emotions.